Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Meritocracy: leader cap level +0 from +1
  * Fanatical Purifier: 23% ship fire rate from 33%
  * Masterful Crafters: +1.0 Mechanical Engineering from +1.1 and now cost 7 minerals in maintenance from 6
+ * Technocracy: -5% to Naval Capacity, -5 Naval Capacity, +5% to ship cost and -5% to ship build speed

 ### Boosts
  * Philosopher King: +3% to unity and research